Sasquatch roll, earn first playoffs berth

 The Sasquatch not only beat the Whiskey Jacks handily, but Fremont lost to Sioux Falls 14-10.

-With the win, Spearfish hosts Western Nebraska Monday night at 6:35 p.m. in the first game of the best-of-three series at Black Hills Energy Stadium in Spearfish.
+With the win, Spearfish hosts Western Nebraska Monday night at 6:35 p.m. at Black Hills Energy Stadium in Spearfish.

 The Sasquatch didn't fool around against Wheat City, scoring two runs in the top of the first inning, five in the second and two more in the third for a 9-0 lead.
 Wheat City got on the board with two in the bottom of the third and the two teams put up zeroes the rest of the way.